 Higher Education Institutions challenges are:

-- knowledge and technology transfer in higher education institutions (triangle education - research - innovation)
+- knowledge and technology transfer in higher education institutions (the triangle: education - research - innovation);

 - internationalisation and joint degrees.

-Since 2004 over 2500 students and academic staff from Moldova have benefited from Erasmus+ mobilities.
+Since 2004 more than 6000 students and academic staff from Moldova have benefited from Erasmus+ mobilities.